 - salt to taste

-- 2 tbsp kasoori methi I like MDH
+- 2 tablespoon kasoori methi I like MDH

 - handful fresh cilantro leaves chopped